pmartR/pmartR/README.md

 ### Problems with rcppArmadillo and gfortran on mac

 There is a problem that causes pmartR to fail compiling cpp code, which has something to do with rcppArmadillo and certain installations of gfortran.
 See these posts that try to explain the issue:  [1](https://stackoverflow.com/questions/64992467/mac-clang-installation-seems-to-override-gcc-install) [2](https://stackoverflow.com/questions/29992066/rcpp-warning-directory-not-found-for-option-l-usr-local-cellar-gfortran-4-8/29993906#29993906) [3](https://forum.posit.co/t/setting-up-travis-ci-on-linux-with-an-r-package-that-uses-rcpparmadillo/53910/3).
-Two solutions we have found:
+The simplest solution if you are on Mac/Windows and have a recent R version is to install from pre-built binaries (see installation section).
+If you cannot install from binaries, two solutions we have found are:

 1. Install gfortran from a recommended source (not homebrew):
     - [This CRAN-approved resource for build tools on mac](https://mac.r-project.org/tools/) lists two versions of gfortran and how to install them.